lalopmak/colemak-evil/rationales.md

 Against this, one should note that jh are, similarly to undo, "inflated", not used very often in tandem with other keys, but rather "spammed" by a strong finger once the hand position is shifted.
 As of now, I'm inclined to say this is good enough, and ideal in terms of geometric suggestiveness.

+Switch copy and paste?
+====
+Copy is a motion (though probably one of the lesser-used ones), hence more likely to be paired with others keys.  v provides a better position for this than c.

+Ultimately, the defeater of this position is that C-c seems to be used for other keybindings, hence not leaving room for paste-pop.
+Thankfully, copy's use frequency (1.3% as of this writing vs about 1.7% for the pastes; many of these also probably require visual mode, negating this issue) is low enough that this is probably not a big deal.
+If this ever changes, I may have to consider more drastic action.